Every Artist Has Three Communities – they are separate from one another.

 Have a Long-Term Social Media Strategy

-When you do this you will be as Seth Godin says “remarkable” and the word will spread.
+When you do this you will be, as Seth Godin says, “remarkable” and the word will spread naturally.

 Factors to consider:

 If your live audience is not building consistently, one of these elements may be missing and your live show may need work.
-If people don’t spread the word for you, your audience will not build and you should go back to the drawing board to work on your songs, and improve your show, as it all starts there.
+Without having fans to spread the word for you, your audience will not build and you should go back to the drawing board to work on your songs, and improve your show, as it all starts there.